-An applicant must submit the monthly service subscription rates that it will offer to all consumers, which will be capped for 10 years.
+An applicant must submit the monthly service subscription rates that it will offer to all consumers, which will be capped for 10 period of 5 years.
 To encourage adoption, installation charges must be waived during the commitment period.
+Recipients have the option to adjust plans in accordance with the Consumer Price Index.
 The applicant shall identify in its application:

-- Monthly service level subscription rates that cannot be raised for 10 years. - Waived installation/service connection charges. - Specify any commitments and/or requirements that the customermust accept in order to receive equipment, such as return of equipment. - Any broadband plan(s) for low-income customers detailing prices, data caps and speeds to be offered. - Applicants must participate in the Federal Communications Commission's Affordable Connectivity Program or offer an equivalent service plan for the life of the Affordable Connectivity Program.
-Should the ACP program end, the Commission will identify a successor low income subsidy program participants must participate in. - Applicants must provide a low-cost broadband plan for all customers for the life of the infrastructure.
-The low-cost plan must meet the following minimum standards: - Must not include data usage caps; - Must offer speeds that are sufficient for a household with multiple users to simultaneously telework and engage in remote learning, which is defined as 50/50 Mbps; - o Must be no more than \$40 per month; - o The grantee must not charge for installation or setup; - o The grantee must provide a free modem or router; and - o The service does not require a minimum term.
+- Monthly service level subscription rates that cannot be raised for 105 years. - Waived installation/service connection charges. - Specify any commitments and/or requirements that the customer must accept in order to receive equipment, such as return of equipment. - Any broadband plan(s) for low-income customers detailing prices, data caps and speeds to be offered. - Applicants must participate in the Federal Communications Commission's Affordable Connectivity Program or offer an equivalent service plan for the life of the Affordable Connectivity Program.
+Should the ACP program end, the Commission will identify a successor low-income subsidy program participants must participate in. - Applicants mustelecting to provide a low-cost broadband plan for all customers for the life of the infrastructure.
+The low-cost plan must meet the following minimum standards: - Must not include data usage caps; - Must offer speeds that are sufficient for a household with multiple users to simultaneously telework and engage in remote learning, which is defined as 50/5050/20 Mbps;18 - Must be no more than \$40 per month, though recipients electing to provide these plans have the option to adjust plans in accordance with the Consumer Price Index; - The grantee must not charge for installation or setup; - The grantee must provide a free modem or router; and - The service does not require a minimum term.
+Alternatively, an applicant may offer a plan that meets the above requirements except provide with higher speeds and/or at a lower cost per month.